This post may contain affiliate links. You can view our affiliate disclosure here.

 Nonetheless, the QED is very popular and enjoys stellar ratings.
 Also a ceiling-mounted system, it delivers high precision on shots from 10 cm to 435 yards.
 The included software allows you to play various game modes, practice modes, and skills challenges.

-This particular package was put together by Shop Indoor Golf and uses their popular, high-quality SIG10 enclosure.
+This particular package was put together by The Indoor Golf Shop and uses their popular, high-quality SIG10 enclosure.

 What Is Included